How to get a white card?

 How long does it take to get a white card?

 In Victoria, the course is facilitated via face-to-face training and will run for at least 6 hours.
 You should expect your card issued by WorkSafe Victoria two weeks after completing the course.
-The same timeframe applies in the ACT.
+The same timeframe applies in the Australian Capital Territory (ACT).

 For other states such as NSW, your card will usually arrive within 30 days.